 Learn more about PATH and other housing programs on the Adult Mental Health Housing page.

-The program is not tied to local mental health authorities' performance contracts.
-It's funded by a federal grant awarded to Texas every year.
-The state then awards the PATH contractors every year and re-procures every five years.
+PATH is not tied to local mental health authorities' performance contracts.
+It is funded by a federal grant awarded to Texas every year.
+HHSC awards PATH contractors annually and re-procures every five years.